Mahua Moitra: Constitutional issues in 2021

-Criticising the judiciary and the current government in the parliament on 8 February 2021, Moitra stated "The sacred cow that was the judiciary is no longer sacred, It stopped being sacred the day a sitting chief justice (Ranjan Gogoi) of this country was accused of sexual harassment, presided over his own trial, cleared himself and then proceeded to accept the nomination to the upper house within three months of retirement, replete with Z+ security cover".
-The speech caused an uproar in the house with members of the ruling party calling it 'objectionable' and violating parliamentary rules because it mentioned a person in "high authority".
-Opposition members supported the speech as it was based on facts which are matters of proceedings of the sexual harassment allegation was in public record.
+In 2021, Moitra criticised the judiciary and the current government in the parliament, targeting the former chief justice Ranjan Gogoi, who was accused of sexual harassment, and had accepted the nomination to the Rajya Sabha after his retirement.
+Her speech caused an uproar in the house, with members of the ruling party calling it 'objectionable' and violating parliamentary rules for mentioning a person in "high authority".
+Opposition members supported the speech because it was based on facts in the public record.
 BJP leaders Nishikant Dubey and P. P. Chaudhary moved a privilege notice against her and speaker Om Birla had her statements expunged.